 Q. Due to the Covid-19 outbreak are landlords required to sanitize public areas, such as entrances, elevators, laundry rooms, or other common areas?
 Can they restrict some activities?

 A. Landlords are not required to take any additional cleaning measures but are encouraged to do so for everyone’s health and safety.
-Landlords are required to follow the terms of all public health orders designed to control the spread of Covid-19, including the closure of all recreational facilities including fitness rooms and swimming pools within the common areas.
+Landlords are required to follow the terms of all public health orders designed to control the spread of Covid-19.
 Tenants must also follow all public health orders issued in response to the Covid-19 virus, including those related to public gatherings and physical distancing.

 Landlord and tenants, like everyone else, are also asked to take steps to prevent the spread of the virus including frequent hand-washing, coughing or sneezing into your elbow, avoiding using your hands on high-touch surfaces, and practicing appropriate physical distancing.
 Guidelines for apartments & multi-dwelling units are available from the Government of Saskatchewan.

 Landlords can make reasonable rules about the use or maintenance of the rental unit.
 For example, there may be a limit on how many people can live in the rental unit.
 There may be rules about a tenant's use of services and facilities.
 For example, laundry facilities may only be available during certain hours.

 These rules must be in writing and the tenant must be told about the rules.
 It is important to understand the rules and follow them because a landlord can evict a tenant for repeatedly breaking the rules.
 If a tenant thinks that a rule is unreasonable, they can apply for a ruling from the Office of Residential Tenancies (ORT).
 A hearing officer will hear both sides and decide whether or not the rule is reasonable.
 See Disputes for more information.